MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ## Long-running OBO processes

 One OBO scenario is when a web API runs long running processes on behalf of the user (for example, OneDrive which creates albums for you).
-Starting with MSAL.NET 4.38.0, this can be implemented as such:
+This can be implemented as such:

 1. Before you start a long running process, call: